The first way how to draw a cube is a simple view. This is an easy way to suggest space and draw a three-dimensional shape on a flat paper.

 A cube in 2 point perspective is a very dynamic and exaggerated view, which really makes the flat drawing pop out to the third dimension.

-Our first cube is drawn in a simple view.
-This is an easy way to suggest depth and draw a three-dimensional shape on a flat paper.
+Our first cube is drawn in a simple 3D cabinet view.
+This is an easy way to suggest depth and draw a three-dimensional shape on flat paper.
 Let’s get into it!

 Start drawing a cube with a simple flat square.
 This will be the front side of your cube.